ldci/redCV/README.md

 You must compile samples since red routines are required.

+### NEW OCTOBER 18 2016

+rcvHistogramEqualization function added in library.

+This very fast function is useful for improving contrast in low-contrasted images or simply modifying the contrast of image.

 ### NEW OCTOBER 15 2016

 Statistical functions improved.
 See RedCV_Manual documentation for details.